davidlee/deck_of_dwarf/handover.md

 - Modified: `src/main.zig` (added resolution, weapon_list imports)
 - Modified: `src/events.zig` (added `technique_resolved`, `advantage_changed` events)
 - Modified: `src/resolution.zig` (added `applyWithEvents`, integration tests using weapon_list)
-- Modified: `src/combat.zig` (pub Director, fixed Agent.init armour, Agent.deinit cleanup)
+- Modified: `src/combat.zig` (pub Director, fixed Agent.init armour, Agent.deinit cleanup, added AdvantageEffect+TechniqueAdvantage)
 - Modified: `src/body.zig` (pub applyDamageToPart)
 - Modified: `src/random.zig` (pub RandomStreamDict.get)
 - Modified: `src/world.zig` (fixed double-deinit bug in World.deinit)
 - Modified: `src/armour.zig` ([]const for Material/Pattern slices)
 - Modified: `src/weapon.zig` ([]const for damage_types, categories)
-- Modified: `src/cards.zig` (inline for, @tagName for compileError)
+- Modified: `src/cards.zig` (inline for, @tagName for compileError, added advantage field to Technique)
+- Modified: `src/card_list.zig` (added feint technique with advantage override, fixed deflect id)
 - Modified: `build.zig` (added resolution.zig, weapon_list.zig test modules)

 ## Open Design Questions

 1. Should footwork techniques be "overlays" that combine with arm techniques?
+A- yes, this is what cards.Exclusivity is for
-2. How does commitment get chosen — per-card or per-tick?
+2. How does commitment get chosen — per-card or per-tick? - A: let's call it "per-move": per-card, but applies across all overlays.
+If overlays have different durations, choose once to apply for the longest-running card and everything else in parallel with it.
-3. Reaction timing — can you react to reactions?
+3. Reaction timing — can you react to reactions? - A: intent is yes, with the right meta-progression card(s) (not yet defined).
-4. Stance as continuous value vs discrete states?
+4. Stance as continuous value vs discrete states? - A: not sure, might need to unpack.
 5. Range model — per-engagement or global positioning?
+A: per-engagement

 See `doc/combat_design.md` section "Open Questions" for more.